MRI for Brain Blood Flow During Exercise

 The trial protocol does not specify whether you need to stop taking your current medications.
 However, if you have mild depression or anxiety controlled with medication, you will not be excluded.

-Is MRI safe for measuring brain blood flow during exercise?
+What evidence suggests that MRI is effective for measuring brain blood flow during exercise?

 JN